THANNAGA/Reset-Networks/README.md

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/drive/1-iUCNMw8Ry-y4PF0xu_jGFpx0ghjTp4i?usp=sharing)

 ## What is a reset network?
-A reset network is a composition of several levels of neural networks, in which non-spatial outputs at one level are reshaped into a spatial map which serves as input for the next level of networks.
+A reset network is a composition of several levels of neural networks (typically CNNs), in which the outputs of many networks at one level are reshaped into a spatial map which serves as input for the next level.

 ![reset_networks_gen](https://user-images.githubusercontent.com/13241166/140661564-94a53cde-32c2-4b81-b4b6-db2c2fcb58fa.png)